-For information about how to change the location of these database files, see:
+For information about how to change the location of these database files, see sections:

-- "5.
-Tuning the DB2 database parameters" on page 25 for the transaction logs. - "2.
-Expanding storage area options" on page 16 for the table spaces.
+- Tuning the DB2 parameters for the transaction logs. - Expanding storage area options for the table spaces.

 The following table summarizes the per user disk space requirements for the run time operation of the directory server.
 These include the space for holding the users in the DB2 database as well as the transaction log space.